Vettejeep/Data-Analysis-and-Data-Science-Projects/README.md

 Second, Kubernetes and Minikube proved to be either very difficult to install or incompatible with my Ubuntu 24.04 Linux distribution.
 Thus I was unable to install Minikube, which I have no experience with.

-I believe that if I were hired that these issues could be resolved by some mentoring.
+I believe that if I were hired that these issues could be resolved easily by some mentoring.
 Sci-Tech has containers that work and I am sure that I would quickly be able to successfully learn this part of the task.
 Especially noting that I had no difficulty building a Docker compatible with PyTorch and GPU usage.
 The recipe is noted in app_train.py and is as follows:

 +docker pull pytorch/pytorch:2.4.0-cuda12.1-cudnn9-runtime
 +docker build -t pytorch-app .
 +docker run -it --rm --gpus all -v \\$(pwd)/logs:/app/logs -v \\$(pwd)/model:/app/model -p 8898:8898 pytorch-app (gets a bash terminal)
 +python app_train.py (in the bash terminal)

+### Summary

+The model and project appear successful except for the lack of Minikube and the difficulty of building a small enough docker image to email that has GPU support.